 Pool Usage Guidelines

-- The amenities opening on June 1 are for current members.
-At this time we are unable to include guests of members or YMCA members from non-YMCA of Western North Carolina associations.
+- All YMCA of WNC amenities opening on Sept.
+8 are for current members only.
+At this time we are unable to admit member guests or non-YMCA of WNC members.

 - Deck showers and hose systems available for rinsing off before and after entering the water